sanskrit/raw_etexts/mixed/ebhAratI-sampat/upavedAH/sthApatyavedaH/sutradhAra-maNDanaH/devatAmUrtiprakaraNam_Split_1.md

    The
 [Śulva-sūtra](http://# "Dr. G. Thibaut: Sulva Sutras.
 J. A. S. B. Part I. 1875; Also, the Pandit.
 Old Series (1874, 1876) Vols.
 IX & X; and New Series (1876, 1882) Vols.
 I & IV.")form supplementary parts of the Kalpa- sūtras and prescribe rules for the construction of sacrificial Altars- Sulva having the sense of Rajju, cords for measurement of distances.

    The two most important treatises of Sulvasutras are those of Baudhayana and Āpastamba.
 Two smaller treatises of later dates, are the Mānava and the Māitrayaṅiya Śulva-sūtras.
-There is also a Kātyāyana Śulva Pariśiṣṭa, belonging to the[Śukla-Yajuṣa](# " Prof. M. Winternitz: A History of Indian Literature.
+There is also a Kātyāyana Śulva Pariśiṣṭa, belonging to theŚukla-Yajuṣa[^62].
+P. 277.").

+[^62]: " Prof. M. Winternitz: A History of Indian Literature.
 Vol. I, (Cal.
 Univ.
-1927).
-P. 277.").
+1927

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_